-As senior landscape architect at Lumos & Associates, Marc's background includes over 28 years of landscape architectural design including land planning, subdivision layout, grading plans, erosion control plans, recreational planning, trail routing, amenities design, and landscape and irrigation layouts.
+As senior landscape architect at L.A.
+Studio Nevada, Marc's background includes over three decades of landscape architectural design including land planning, subdivision layout, grading plans, erosion control plans, recreational planning, trail routing, amenities design, and landscape and irrigation layouts.
 He has performed projects in California, Virginia, and Nevada, including Las Vegas, Reno, Carson City, Lake Tahoe, and rural Nevada.
 Past clients include cities, counties, school districts, universities, hospitals, private developers, and the Federal Government.
 He has conducted National Environmental Policy Act (NEPA) impact analysis and has worked closely with National Park Service archaeologists as the subject-matter expert related to site improvements, public accessibility, and outdoor recreational design.
 Leisure activities include art, hiking, gardening, professional mentoring, and advocacy.

 Stan has been practicing land architecture since 1983 after graduating from Utah State University in Landscape Architecture and Environmental Planning.
 With short stints in Utah and California, he has spent most of his career in Southern Nevada and has come to love the harsh Mojave Desert environment.
 Operating a design firm for more than 28 years that includes the completion of a wide variety of projects.
 Over the years, he has been involved in the community as ASLA chapter president, adjunct professor at UNLV, redevelopment advisory member for the City of Henderson, and board member since 2014.
 Hobbies include cycling, golf and grandkids.